A Metropolis-class sampler for targets with non-convex support: Theoretical results

 in distribution, then the CLT also holds for $\MH(\pi,\gq)$ and the same function $f$, with asymptotic variance $\sigma_\cK^2(f)$ satisfying $\sigma_\cK^2(f) \leq \sigma^2(f)$. \end{enumerate} \end{theorem}

 The inequality at point (i) of Theorem~\ref{thm:CLT} gives a useful way to compare performance and mixing of different Markov kernels.
-Indeed, one can define an extension of the Peskun partial ordering (see \cite{Peskun73} and \cite{mira2001ordering,mira2009covariance,Tierney1998}) on the family of bounded self-adjoint linear operators on $L^2(\pi)$ by setting $P_1\geq P_2$ whenever $\langle P_1 f,f\rangle\leq \langle P_2 f,f\rangle $ holds for all $f\in L^2(\pi)$.
+Indeed, one can consider the Peskun-Tierney partial ordering (see \cite{Peskun73} and \cite{mira2001ordering,mira2009covariance,Tierney1998}) on the family of bounded self-adjoint linear operators on $L^2(\pi)$ by setting $P_1\geq P_2$ whenever $\langle P_1 f,f\rangle\leq \langle P_2 f,f\rangle $ holds for all $f\in L^2(\pi)$.

-Intuitively, point (ii) of Theorem~\ref{thm:CLT} means that the skipping sampler mixes faster than the classical random walk Metropolis, i.e., converges to stationarity in fewer steps.
+Intuitively, point (ii) of Theorem~\ref{thm:CLT} means that the skipping sampler has the potential to mix faster than the classical random walk Metropolis, i.e., converge to stationarity in fewer steps.
 As explained in Section 2.1 of \cite{RudolfUllrich2018} the speed of convergence to stationarity can also be measured by other analytical quantities of the form $\inf_{f\in \mathcal{M}}\langle(I-P)f,f\rangle$ for some subset $\mathcal{M}$ of $L^2(\pi)$; it is straightforward to modify Theorem~\ref{thm:CLT} accordingly.
 In the case of the spectral gap presented above we have $\mathcal{M}=\{f\in L^2(\pi) ~:~ \pi(f)=0\text{ and }\pi(f^2)=1\}$.
 It follows from point (iii) that in stationarity, the samples produced by the skipping sampler are at least as good for estimating $\pi(f)$ as those generated by RWM.

+These theoretical benefits are balanced by increased computational complexity.
+The exploration added by the skipping sampler relative to RWM carries a computational cost, and the tradeoff between cost and benefit depends on the target density.
+In particular, this tradeoff could become disadvantageous if evaluating the target density (and thus assessing the event $\{ Z_k \in A \}$) in Algorithm \ref{alg:skip} carries high cost.
+In the absence of global knowledge of the target, a pragmatic approach would be to run both methods and try to judge between their output.
+In Section~\ref{sec:slice}, for example, we have compared the mean squared error of the coordinate projections against the increased number of evaluations of the target density.
+As noted in Section \ref{sec:q}, the evaluations of the target density can also be vectorised with the aim of decreasing computation time.

 Sufficient conditions for parts (ii) and (iii) of Theorem~\ref{thm:CLT} have been studied in the literature.
-An aperiodic reversible Markov chain has a non-zero spectral gap if and only if it is geometrically ergodic (see \cite{RobertsRosenthal97}).
-The authors in~\cite{jarner,mengersen,roberts2} explore when this occurs for random walk Metropolis algorithms.
+An aperiodic reversible Markov chain has non-zero spectral gap if and only if it is geometrically ergodic (see \cite{RobertsRosenthal97}), a property which is explored in~\cite{jarner,mengersen,roberts2} for random walk Metropolis algorithms.
 The CLT holds essentially for all $f\in L^2(\pi)$ under the assumption of geometric ergodicity (see \cite[Section~5]{roberts}), but also holds more generally (see \cite{JarnerRoberts}).